Data Flow Diagram Symbols, Types, and Tips

 Before actually creating your data flow diagram, you’ll need to determine whether a physical or logical DFD best suits your needs.
 If you’re new to data flow diagrams, don’t worry—the distinction is pretty straightforward.

-Logical data flow diagrams focus on what happens in a particular information flow: what information is being transmitted, what entities are receiving that info, what general processes occur, etc. The processes described in a logical DFD are business activities—a logical DFD doesn’t delve into the technical aspects of a process or system.
+Logical data flow diagrams focus on happens in a particular information flow: what information is being transmitted, what entities are receiving that info, what general processes occur, etc. The processes described in a logical DFD are business activities—a logical DFD doesn’t delve into the technical aspects of a process or system.
 Non-technical employees should be able to understand these diagrams.

-Physical data flow diagrams focus on how things happen in an information flow.
+Physical data flow diagrams focus on things happen in an information flow.
 These diagrams specify the software, hardware, files, and people involved in an information flow.
 A detailed physical data flow diagram can facilitate the development of the code needed to implement a data system.

 Both physical and logical data flow diagrams can describe the same information flow.
 In coordination they provide more detail than either diagram would independently.
 As you decide which to use, keep in mind that you may need both.